eraybasar/pesdk-docs/_guides/html5/v4-DesktopUI/features/stickers.md

 ---
 layout: guides/content
 title: &title Stickers # title as shown in the menu and
+description: The PhotoEditor SDK for HTML5 ships with a preset sticker library containing emoticons and shapes.
+Learn how to add custom sticker packages to the library.
 menuitem: *title
 order: 5
 platform: html5